 The tribes had insisted that because retail sportsbooks are traditionally found in casinos, sports betting itself qualifies as casino gaming.
 In order to surrender exclusivity over the new vertical, they required concessions.
-Gov. Lamont was initially reluctant to offer them online gambling, while proposals for new retail casinos ran into other problems.
+Gov. Lamont was initially reluctant to consider the possibility of online casino gaming in Connecticut, while proposals for new retail casinos ran into other problems.

 The COVID-19 pandemic changed the governor’s attitude.
 Discussing his agreement with the tribes Thursday morning, he had the following to say: